Air Fryer Triple Berry Cobbler–who doesn’t love a great and easy cobbler you can make in the air fryer!

 Can I Use Frozen Berries?

-Yes, this dessert can even be made in the winter by using frozen fruit.
+You can even make this dessert in the winter by using frozen fruit.
 I would not suggest defrosting them as they become too liquidy.

-For an even easier recipe, buy the Frozen Mixed Berries, available at the grocery store.
+Buy the Frozen Mixed Berries, available at the grocery store, for a more straightforward recipe.

 Does Cobbler Have A Bottom Crust?